When it comes to clothing, shoes, and accessory purchases, I'm a firm believer in cost per wear, which I also refer to as "getting my money's worth."

-However, if you've only worn the shoes twice your cost per wear is $125.
+However, if you've only worn the shoes twice your cost per wear is $75.
 If you wear your handbag every day for a month, your cost per wear is ~$33.
 So in reality, your handbag purchase is actually the cheaper and more sensible purchase!

-After spending your hard earned money, on your purchases you should most definitely make good use of them!
-Plus you'll be happy to know that the average profile of how the truly wealthy really live shows they purchase quality items and wear them well.
+After spending your hard-earned money on your purchases, you should most definitely make good use of them!
+Plus, you'll be happy to know that truly wealthy people purchase quality items and wear them well.